springernature/vpat/springerlink.md

 <li>602.3 (Support Docs)</li>
 </ul></td>
 <td>Supports</td>
-<td>Payment pages have a checkout flow that include a verification step.
+<td>Payment pages have a checkout flow that includes a verification step.
 There, the user must confirm that their choices are correct before they may enter their payment details.
 At this stage they may return to a previous step to make corrections, cancel, or abandon the process.</td>
 </tr>
 </tbody>
 </table>